desaisoam/SumChat/README.md

 - The client requests an ephemeral key from `/api/realtime/session` (server uses your `OPENAI_API_KEY`).
 - A WebRTC `RTCPeerConnection` is created; the mic track is added, and a data channel carries events.
 - When you click “Ask (voice)”, the client freezes the current 15s engagement average and sends a `response.create` event whose `instructions` are `systemPrompt + "Normalized engagement score (0-1): <value>"`.
-- The Realtime model returns both audio (played automatically) and text (displayed under the Voice panel and mirrored into the main chat thread).
+- The Realtime model returns audio (played automatically).
 Your microphone input is transcribed locally via the Web Speech API and shown alongside the assistant reply.

-Notes:
-- Browsers may require a user gesture before autoplay; click Connect first.
-- Voice and text chat are currently separate surfaces; merging transcripts into the main Thread can be added later.
-- Engagement freeze/unfreeze mirrors the text flow: freeze on speak, unfreeze after response.